rogelioprieto/linux-tips/_posts/2020-05-21-github_setup_using_command_line.md

 categories: github
 ---

-# Setup a git repository using command line.

 You can learn how to setup your github respoitory using a command line.
 **Option 1.** Create a new repository.
 **Option 2.** Push an existing repository.